FazioNico/ipfs-upload-button/apps/docs/docs/01-install.md

 ## Configuration

+This compoonent working with third party services to upload files to IPFS and pin them.
+You need to select which service you want to use and provide the corresponding API key.

+By default, the component is configured to use [Web3Storage](https://web3.storage/).

+### Web3Storage
+To use the libraries packages with [Web3Storage](https://web3.storage/), you need to sign up and get your free <b>API key</b>.

-### API Key
+### Pinata

-To use the libraries packages, you need an API key from [Web3.Storage](https://web3.storage/).
-You can get one for free by signing up.
+To use the libraries packages with [Pinata](https://pinata.cloud/), you need to sign up and get your free <b>Authorization Token</b>.